apache/mxnet/tools/core_ml/README.md

 * coremltools 0.4.0 (pip install coremltools)

 ## How to use
-Let's say you want to build an iPhone App using the existing MXNet model - squeezenet-v1.1.
+Let's say you want to use your MXNet model in an iPhone App.
+For the purpose of this example, let's say you want to use squeezenet-v1.1.

 1. Download the model into the directory where this converter resides.
 Squeezenet can be downloaded from [here](http://data.mxnet.io/models/imagenet/squeezenet/).
 2. Run this command: